circleci/circleci-docs/jekyll/_cci2/build.md

 <a href="{{ site.baseurl }}/2.0/circleci-images/">Prebuilt Images</a> | Complete list of prebuilt CircleCI Docker images.
 <a href="{{ site.baseurl }}/2.0/custom-images/">Using Custom Images</a> | How to create and use custom Docker images with CircleCI.
 <a href="{{ site.baseurl }}/2.0/private-images/">Using Docker Authenticated Pulls</a> | Use Docker authenticated pulls to access private images and avoid rate limits.
-<a href="{{ site.baseurl }}/2.0/building-docker-images/">Running Docker Commands</a> | How to build Docker images for deploying elsewhere or for further testing and how to start services in remote docker containers.
+<a href="{{ site.baseurl }}/2.0/building-docker-images/">Running Docker Commands</a> | How to build Docker images for deploying elsewhere or for further testing and how to start services in remote Docker containers.
 <a href="{{ site.baseurl }}/2.0/docker-compose/">Using Docker Compose</a> | How to use docker-compose by installing it in your primary container during the job execution.
 <a href="{{ site.baseurl }}/2.0/docker-layer-caching/">Docker Layer Caching (DLC)</a> | How to request the DLC feature and add it to your configuration file.
 {: class="table table-striped"}